 Category Archives: City News

-City of Schertz offices will be closed Monday, September 1, for the Labor Day holiday.
+City of Schertz offices will be closed Monday, October 12, for Columbus Day.
 Emergency services can be reached by dialing 911.

 Please take 5 minutes to complete a survey about the Schertz Public Library!
 The survey will be open for two weeks from October 5th-19th.
 The more feedback we get, the better equipped we will be to improve our existing … Continue reading

 It is a classic showdown and one of the most anticipated football games in the Schertz-Cibolo-Universal City School District every fall.
 The Intra-District rivalry between the Clemens Buffaloes and the Steele Knights will unfold Friday Night, October … Continue reading

 The October 6, 2015 Schertz City Council meeting has been cancelled.
 Council members will be taking part in various National Night Out events that evening.
 The next regularly scheduled meeting is October 13, 2015

 The September 22 City Council Meeting has been cancelled.
 City Council members will be attending the Texas Municipal League Conference in San Antonio September 22-25.
 The next regularly scheduled meeting will be September 29.

 Schertz, Texas (September 15)- On September 15, 2015 at approximately 3:00 pm, a major accident occurred on Interstate 35 northbound before Schwab Rd.
 A single white work truck was parked on the inside shoulder as the driver was … Continue reading